iggual/AetherWorld/README.md

 ## A Realm Beyond the Veil of Reality

 In the ethereal expanse above the clouds, where the boundaries between reality and fantasy blur, lies a realm of unparalleled wonder—the Floating Islands.
-Here, gravity bends to the will of the Æther, a mystical force that weaves through the fabric of the universe.
+Here, gravity bends to the will of the Æther, a mystical substance that weaves through the fabric of the universe.
 The islands, suspended by the very threads of the cosmos, are a testament to the harmonious dance of technology and nature.

 ![AetherWorld](html/img/worlds/Svet_levitacije_2.jpg)